justnonamenoname/lt/readme.md

 Particles continue to remain in the brain.
 If we consider the moment of loss of consciousness, a person can feel nothing during sleep or fainting as well.
 Theoretically, recovery is possible from any level (not referring to technical feasibility at this time).
-One might assume that death is the separation of surrounding atoms from the lifeticle, but for whom or for what, and why should that be considered death?
+One might assume that death is the separation of surrounding atoms from the lt, but for whom or for what, and why should that be considered death?
 If in a religious sense there are angels, what happens if no one comes?
 But there is no reason to believe such angels exist.
 If we are in a virtual reality, then the computer in the base reality must oversee this, but what if it doesn't?
 But in base reality, we could question - are we in a virtual reality?